|

 Corporate Counsel & Company Secretary |

-for Directors' appointment and remuneration including criteria for determining
+appointment and remuneration including criteria for determining qualification, positive

-qualification, positive attributes and independence of a Director.
-The following
+attributes and independence of a Director.
+The following attributes/criteria for selection

-attributes/criteria for selection have been laid by the Board on the recommendation of the
+have been laid by the Board on the recommendation of the Committee:

 entrepreneurship, business advisor or such other attributes which in the opinion of the

-candidate should possess appropriate educational qualification, skills, experience and
+the candidate should possess appropriate educational qualification, skills,

-knowledge in one or more fields of finance, law, management, sales, marketing,
+experience and knowledge in one or more fields of finance, law, management, sales,

-medical, social service, professional teaching or such other areas or disciplines which
+infrastructure, medical, social service, professional teaching or such other areas or

 BOARD EVALUATION

-performance evaluation of independent directors, Board of Directors and Committees of the
+evaluation of independent directors, Board of Directors and Committees of the Board.
+The

-Board.
-The criteria for performance evaluation is based on the various parameters like
+criteria for performance evaluation is based on the various parameters like attendance and

-attendance and participation at meetings of the Board and Committees thereof, contribution
+participation at meetings of the Board and Committees thereof, contribution to strategic

-to strategic decision making, review of risk assessment and risk mitigation, review of
+decision making, review of risk assessment and risk mitigation, review of financial

-financial statements, business performance and contribution to the enhancement of brand
+statements, business performance and contribution to the enhancement of brand image of the

 The annual evaluation was carried out in the following manner: